You are listening to the Sean Hannity Radio Show Podcast.

 Many funds are needed for that.

-And on the issue of Venezuela, President Trump many deaths, human rights violations.
+And on the issue of Venezuela, President Trump, many deaths, human rights violations.

 There's plenty to be done.

-As well as a very, very serious problem.
+Venezuela is a very, very serious problem.

-We haven't really seen a problem like that, I would say, Mr. President, in decades, in terms of the kind of violence that we're witnessing.
+We haven't really seen a problem like that, I would say, Mr. President, in decades in terms of the kind of violence that we're witnessing.

-And now it's uh it's poverty stricken.
+And now it's poverty-stricken.

-People don't have enough to eat, people have no food, there's great violence, and we will do whatever is necessary and we'll work together to do whatever is necessary to help with fixing that.
+And we will do whatever is necessary and we'll work together to do whatever is necessary to help with fixing that.

-When you look at the oil reserves that they have, when you look at the potential wealth that Venezuela has, you you sort of have to wonder why is that happening?
+When you look at the oil reserves that they have, when you look at the potential wealth that Venezuela has, you sort of have to wonder why is that happening?

 How is that possible?